Why & How To Switch From Squarespace to WordPress

 2. Customization and Flexibility

 Customization in Squarespace is very simple and beginner-friendly.
-You don’t need much experience like you do with WordPress.
 But it has limited customization options.

 3. SEO and Marketing